MisterStranger03/HealthCare_Application/README.md

 # HealthCare Application

 ## Description
 This HealthCare Application is a platform for managing healthcare tasks, including patient management, report uploads, analytics, and subscriptions.
-It features a Python-based backend for APIs and logic, and a React-Typescript frontend for an intuitive user experience.
+It features a Python based backend for APIs and logic, and a React-Typescript frontend for an intuitive user experience.

 ## Features
 - User authentication and authorization